openstack-attic/identity-api/openstack-identity-api/v3/src/markdown/identity-api-v3-os-oauth1-ext.md

 Response Parameters:

-  - `oauth_token`: The Request Token key that the Identity Service returns.
+  - `oauth_token`: The Request Token key that the Identity API returns.
   - `oauth_token_secret`: The secret associated with the Request Token.
-  - `oauth_expires_at` (optional): The ISO 8601 datetime at which a Request Token will expire.
+  - `oauth_expires_at` (optional): The ISO 8601 date time at which a Request Token will expire.

 ### Authorize Request Token: `PUT /OS-OAUTH1/authorize/{request_token_id}`